flink-extended/ai-flow/docs/content/deployment/deploying_aiflow_server.md

 ### Initialize AIFlow environment

-To intialzie the environment of AIFlow server and generate the default configuration, you can run the following command:
+To initialize the environment of AIFlow server and generate the default configuration, you can run the following command:

 ```bash
 init-aiflow-env.sh